Top

 1. Permits and Entry Fees

-These include all your ‘trekking permits’, which in Nepal, are Protected Area Entry Fees (National Parks, etc) and Restricted Area Permits (special areas).
+These include all your ‘trekking permits’, which in Nepal, are Protected Area Entry Fees (National Parks, etc), Restricted Area Permits (special areas) and Municipality Fees.

 • Protected Area Entry Fees – National Parks, Conservation Areas, Hunting Reserves, etc; and,